 Hi there!
 I’m Lisa Sonora.
 Thanks for stopping by my virtual studio.

 I’m an American artist and creative business consultant based in Oaxaca City, Mexico.

 Folks often ask about the background in this photo: that’s one of my paintings, it’s eight feet tall.

 For more than 20 years I’ve taught experiential workshops that tap into the healing and transformative powers of creative self-expression.

-My book, The Creative Entrepreneur: A DIY Visual Guidebook for Making Business Ideas Real, is based on these workshops.
+My first book, The Creative Entrepreneur: A DIY Visual Guidebook for Making Business Ideas Real, is based on these workshops.